 There are infinite formats and platforms for content these days, and it's easy to feel as though your content calendar has become your own personal Mount Everest.

 Don’t overthink it!
-There are infinite ways to repurpose and stretch your content so that you can share your stories and reach your audience without spending every waking hour in front of a ring light.
-We've written at length about repurposing content for social media.
+There are plenty of ways to repurpose and stretch your content so that you can share your stories and reach your audience without spending every waking hour in front of a ring light.
 It’s easy to do, which is why it’s so important for filling out your content calendar.

 Why reels?